-When properly enforced, AUPs provide an added layer of security that will help keep your organization and users safe.
+When properly enforced, an AUP provides an added layer of security that will help keep your organization and users safe.
 Whether your users are students, patrons, or employees, these 5 tips will provide the basis you need to enforce the acceptable use of technology in your organization.

-To effectively enforce your acceptable use of technology policies, you first need to ensure that your users understand what is being asked of them.
-The policies need to be written with your audience in mind – the word choice for young students or the general public is going to be conveyed far differently than those for adult professionals within the workplace.
+To effectively enforce your acceptable use policies, you first need to ensure that your users understand what is being asked of them.
+The policies need to be written with your audience in mind – the word choice for an internet acceptable use policy for employees is going to be conveyed far differently than a policy for young students or the general public.

 Acceptable use policies are not intended to be a ‘set it and forget it’ measure – they’ll simply be forgotten or ignored that way.
 If you want your AUPs to be truly successful, you need to keep the content and intention of your policies fresh in the minds of your employees by making policy engagement a normal practice in your organization.